White Chocolate Sourdough Discard Scone Recipe

 Instructions

-- Preheat oven to 400 °F.
+- Preheat oven to 400 °F. Prepare a baking sheet with a piece of parchment paper.

 - Add white chocolate chips and evenly distribute throughout the dough.

 - Place one portion of the dough on a lightly greased parchment paper on a baking sheet.
 Press into a 6-inch round disc, about ¾ to 1 inch thick.
-Cut the disc into 6 even wedges.
+Cut the disc into 6 equal wedges.

 Notes